How To... - DIY Finishing - Crafting ideas - Finishing Techniques

 refurbishment of old lamp with stale smell

-A refresh that cannot remove all shortcomings
+A refresh that cannot remove all the shortcomings

 refurbishment of old lamp with stale smell